-Science and research
+Science and Research

-Laboratories museum
+Museum Laboratories

-The laboratories support the museum’s scientific and professional work through sample processing, analysis, and documentation of results.
+The laboratories support the museum’s scientific and professional work through sample processing, analysis, and the documentation of results.

 This page presents the laboratory units and methods used in work with natural history material.